kristofkruller/BookingApp/README.md

 **_OR_**
-`b)` docker-compose up --build and if done go run ./db-seeder/main.go **_important_** that either way wait for both
+`b)` docker-compose up --build and if done go run ./db-seeder/main.go **_important_** that either way wait for both docker compose will log to your terminal as access and error log
 ```
 Admin user seeded successfully.
 Reservations seeded successfully.